-Construction activity in the City of Broken Arrow has experienced a significant increase, particularly in residential construction.
-Table 15 indicates the number of permits issued and estimated value for residential and commercial purposes for the last ten years.
+Construction activity in the City has experienced a significant increase, particularly in residential construction.
+Table 15 indicates the number of permits issued and estimated value for residential and commercial purposes for the last ten calendar years.

 Table 15 Building Permits